MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-register-new-vendors.md

 ---
-title: 'How to: Register New Vendors| Microsoft Docs'
+title: Create a Vendor Card to Register a New Vendor | Microsoft Docs
-description: Learn how to add vendors to your Financials.
+description: Learn how to create a vendor card to register a new vendor or supplier.
 services: project-madeira
 documentationcenter:
 author: SorenGP